Selene (Underworld): Underworld: Blood Wars

 Following the events of Awakening, Selene sends Eve away for her own safety, with not even Selene knowing where she is.
 Selene keeps a lock of Eve's hair in remembrance and is hunted by the Lycans for Eve's location and the Vampires as a traitor for killing the Vampire Elder Viktor.

 In response to the threat posed by the new Lycan leader, Marius, the Vampire Council agrees to grant Selene clemency in exchange for Selene training their Death Dealers to fight this new threat.
 David eventually convinces Selene to take the offer, but she is betrayed by Council member Semira and her lover, Death Dealer Varga.
 Semira desires revenge for Viktor's death and covets Selene's power for herself.
-With the help of David and Thomas, Selene escapes, but not before at least a litre of her blood is drained, and Thomas is killed.
+With the help of David and his father Thomas, Selene escapes, but not before at least a litre of her blood is drained, and Thomas is killed.

 Following Thomas's last wishes, David and Selene travel to the Nordic Coven, where David is revealed to be the son of the Vampire Elder Amelia and her rightful heir.
 Selene meets the Nordic warrior Lena, who shows her the Nordic Coven's cocooning process, a process that enables them to access the "special place" between worlds and enhance their abilities.
 Shortly afterwards, Marius and his Lycans attack the Coven and Selene is defeated.
 Marius learns from Selene's blood memories that she truly does not know where Eve is, and remembering that Lena told her the cocooning process starts with the Vampire submerging themselves in water, Selene submerges herself in a frozen lake.
 She is later retrieved by David and Lena and cocooned properly.

 During the Lycan attack on the Eastern Coven, Selene returns with her powers enhanced by the cocooning, wearing the coat of a member of the Nordic Coven and with her hair having turned partially white.
 Selene leads the Nordic Vampires to the aid of the Eastern Coven and battles Marius, learning from his blood memories that he murdered her lover, Michael and is using his blood to temporarily increase his own abilities (believing that Eve's blood will make this permanent).
 Selene uses her new speed to get behind Marius and rip out his spine, killing him.
 David is then able to use Marius' head to get the remaining Lycans to retreat.

 Following the battle, Selene helps to treat the injured vampires' wounds and is elected one of the new Vampire Elders, alongside David and Lena, making Selene one of the three new leaders of the entire Vampire race.
 In a flash forward, it is revealed that Selene was reunited with Eve while at the Nordic Coven.